SwiftGen/SwiftGen/Documentation/templates/plist/inline-swift4.md

 ## When to use it

-- When you need to generate *Swift 4* code
+- When you need to generate *Swift 4* code.
-- Embeds the data from the Plist file directly in your Swift code
+- Embeds the data from the Plist file directly in your Swift code.

 ## Customization